Skip to main content

 " Aree you didn't place it on the puja Ghar table?"
 He was about to when she stopped him.

 " Wait!
 It needs to be purified."
-A confused Kunwar Pratap stopped with the book in hand and Ajabde walked up and sprinkled some water of the Ganges on it uttering some mantras.
+A confused Kunwar Pratap stopped with the book in hand, and Ajabde walked up and sprinkled some water from the Ganges on it, uttering some mantras.

 " I thought we would be reading some Ramayana."
 She turned back to see him turn the pages.